 Yoga Teacher Training

 Teaching yoga teachers is one of the greatest honors bestowed upon me.
-I have been teaching teacher trainings since 2010, all over Salt Lake City.
-I am a Yoga Alliance E-RYT 500 and I have experience as a lead teacher for 200-hour training programs.
+I have been teaching teacher trainings since 2010.
+I was a Yoga Alliance E-RYT 500 and I have experience as a lead teacher for 200-hour training programs.

 My passion is the language of yoga, Sanskrit.
 I love teaching Sanskrit for Yogis, which includes pose names and breaking them into their smaller parts to make them easier to understand.
 I use Sanskrit in all of my yoga classes and focus on pronunciation, being that Sanskrit is a vibrational language that carries meaning in the sounds.
 I include chanting (in Sanskrit of course!) in all of my classes; it focuses and transforms the mind.
 I have studied under Nicolai Bachman and with Niall Mandal of The School of Practical Philosophy.

-Being an Ayurvedic Wellness Counselor, I integrate the science of ayurveda into my yoga classes.
+Having studied ayurveda, I integrate it into my yoga classes.
 Yoga and ayurveda are integrated tools for healing and they are meant to be used together.
 Without understanding the doshas and gunas, how can you understand balance and healing?

 I love to travel and meet with new studios!
 Please invite me to share my expertise with your students!